Andrade, Goldman and Mac Extern in Central America

 August 31, 2012

-Three Pacific McGeorge students served externships in Central American countries at the conclusion of the law school's 4th Annual Summer Inter-America Program, which was held May 26 to June 16 in Antigua, Guatemala.
+Three McGeorge students served externships in Central American countries at the conclusion of the law school's 4th Annual Summer Inter-America Program, which was held May 26 to June 16 in Antigua, Guatemala.

 Maria Cristina Andrade, '13, and Chet Goldman, '13, worked for Costa Rica's highest court, the Supreme Court of Justice, in the nation's capital of San Jose.
 They handled research and writing assignments for one of the court's four branches, Sala Constitucional, from June 17 through Aug.
 7.